boomerang-io/charts/README.md

 ## Pre-requisites

-- Kubernetes
+- Kubernetes 1.13+
 - Helm v3

 Plus any additional dependencies by chart.
 For example Boomerang Flow depends on MongoDB.
-Please read the individual charts READMEs
+Please read the individual charts READMEs.

 ## Getting Started